Player Guide

 • If the bag is empty and only one player still has tiles, that player keeps the turn and may only place tiles or choose End Game until the match is finished.

-• Consecutive passes: 4 consecutive passes end the game in both bot and multiplayer matches.
+• Consecutive passes: 4 consecutive passes end the game in both bot and multiplayer matches, with the winner decided by final score.

 • A player resigns.
 The opponent wins immediately.

-• In casual mode, a player's move deadline expires — the opponent wins immediately.
+• A player's 7-day move deadline expires — the opponent wins immediately.

 Final score